 Reports of incidents are initially dealt with and recorded by the adult to whom they are reported.
-Incidents are recorded on Behaviour Report Forms.
-These are kept in a file in the HT office.
-Any concerns raised by parents are recorded on Parental Concern Forms.
-These are kept in a file in the HT office.
-Children involved in unacceptable behaviour will complete a Behaviour Reflections Form.
+Incidents are recorded on CPOMS which are electronically sent to the Head Teacher, Deputy Head Teacher and SENCO.

+Any concerns raised by parents are recorded on CPOMS.